 We started early in Akureyri to our next destination Hveragerði with a regular bus by SBA-Norduleid that goes through the Highlands with short stops at some places of interest.
 The sterna bus also ply this route.
 The bus left at 8:00 a.m., and it was the first time during our stay in Iceland that a bus was nearly filled to the last seat.
-So it was cramped and I wasn't too happy since we're going to be in it for a really long time.
-There was a large group of middle-aged Czech people, and I recognized the language since they were speaking quite loudly.
-At the first toilet stop at the gasoline station we had to change to a bigger bus.
+So it was cramped, and I wasn't too happy since we're going to be in it for a really long time.
+There was a large group of middle-aged Czech people, and I recognised the language since they were speaking quite loudly.
+At the first toilet stop at the gasoline station, we had to change to a bigger bus.
 They probably didn't expect a huge passenger turn-out.
 It was great and made everyone quite happy.
 About half an hour later along the road, we had to stop again.
-The driver running and looking around the bus, opening the carburetor area, but providing us with no information whatsoever.
+The driver running and looking around the bus, opening the carburettor area, but providing us with no information whatsoever.
 We later found out that the previous driver of the said bus has forgotten to refuel it.
 So we had to wait for the other bus, the ones we rode from Akureyri to continue our journey.
-I've asked myself why the incoming driver hasn't just brought enough fuel (perhaps in a canister) to fill the tank of the bus we're in, instead of us unloading and reloading our luggage and ride again the cramped bus.
+I've asked myself why the incoming driver hasn't just brought enough fuel (perhaps in a canister) to fill the tank of the bus we're in, instead of us unloading and reloading our luggage and ride the cramped bus again.

 With the help of our free Hveragerði tourist map from the guesthouse, we continued from the waterfall over a bridge across the cold, wild river, a few steps upstream and to the 3 km long "Hotspring Path" that was marked in the map and eventually led back to the town.
-We went up a kind of a woody hill and came out at the Agricultural University of Iceland.
-We thought we were wrong because there was a gate on the street, but then walked alongside the gate to the grounds of the university which turned out to be the right path.
+We went up a kind of a wooded hill and came out at the Agricultural University of Iceland.
+We thought we were wrong because there was a gate on the street but then walked alongside the gate to the grounds of the university which turned out to be the right path.
 There were many hot springs and everywhere there was steam coming out of the earth.We followed the "Hotspring Path", which continued after exiting the university area at the other side and strolled along until it led back to the town over another bridge.
-It was a small path just outside the small, relaxed and quite green town, and they have many more small trails just around the town, like the "In the wake of the earthquake-trail", the "walkway of poets" and the longer "health(ier!) focused trail".
+It was a small path just outside the small, relaxed and a quite green town, and they have many more small trails just around the town, like the "In the wake of the earthquake-trail", the "walkway of poets" and the longer "health(ier!) focused trail".

-After the very long day (fortunately the sun goes down in Icelandic summer very late, if at all) we relaxed in the hot pool and the steam sauna of the guesthouse and were already planning the next day.
+After the very long day (fortunately, the sun goes down in Icelandic summer very late, if at all) we relaxed in the hot pool and the steam sauna of the guesthouse and were already planning the next day.